 Top 5 dive sites of Alonissos

-In 8 days, I dedicated 1 day at the beginning and 1 day in the end for flying between London Gatwick and Skiathos and taking a ferry between Skiathos and Alonissos.
-Because of the 24 hours of non-diving safety before the return flight, I had 5 days of scuba diving left.
-One diving day had to be cancelled because of the strong winds one morning, but I took the opportunity to join the afternoon snorkelling trip to Skopelos Island which was just as awesome.
-So in 4 days, I dived 8 times in 7 different dive sites.
-Here is the selection of my 5 favourite dive sites during my 1-week holiday in Alonissos and which made it to my list of the best diving in Europe:
+In 8 days, I dedicated one day at the beginning and one day in the end for flying between London Gatwick and Skiathos and taking the ferry between Skiathos and Alonissos.
+I had five days of scuba diving left because of the 24 hours of non-diving safety before the return flight.
+One diving day had to be cancelled because of the strong winds one morning, but I took the opportunity to join the afternoon snorkelling trip to Skopelos Island, which was just as awesome.
+In 4 days, I scuba dived eight times in seven different dive sites.
+Here is the selection of my five favourite dive sites during my 1-week holiday in Alonissos with are some of the best in Europe.

 The Blue Cave